Farewell Paris, Hello London!

 Football: Eric Cantona is banned from playing for nine months for a kung-fu attack on a spectator.

-Blackburn Rovers end the Season as Premier League Champions.
+Blackburn Rovers end the season as Premier League Champions.

 Tennis: Pete Sampras wins the men's singles title at Wimbledon for the third time in a row.
 He beats Boris Becker in four sets (6-7, 6-2, 6-4, 6-2).
 Becker, who first won the title himself in 1985, appears in the final for the seventh and last time.
 Sampras also wins the men's singles title at the US Open.